 Context without punchlines , , , This pattern is very common when describing the scene where the action will take place.
 They’re pretty handy as the opening sentence in a novel: Era una noche oscura y tormentosa.
 (It was a dark and stormy night.)

 Punchlines without context , , This pattern works great when multiple events happen in sequence.
 For example, the aftermath of a night out: Salí del bar, me metí en un taxi, abrí la puerta de casa y me quedé dormido en el sofá.
 (I left the bar, got into a cab, opened the front door, and crashed on the couch.)

 Okay, enough reading.
 Time for writing.
 Feel the resistance, and do it anyway.

 Spanish Workout: Write your own one hundred-word story about a memory from your youth.

 As always, I’m more than happy to read your story (if you spellcheck it in Microsoft Word or Google Docs first).
-If you email them to me or if you post them in the comments below, I’ll email you back with some general comments.
-If you want thorough native corrections, check out HiNative or Lang-8.
-They’re incredibly useful resources.
+If you email it to me or if you post it in the comments below, I’ll email you back with some general comments.
+For more thorough corrections, check out HiNative.
+It’s a pretty useful resource.

 What to watch out for: Neglecting your preterite muscle

 The preterite has many more irregular conjugations than the imperfect, so it’s tempting to try to sweep it under the rug and replace it with other tenses.
 However, that’s avoiding the inevitable: the preterite is by far the most common Spanish tense for telling stories about the past.